What governors do

 Governors are strategic leaders within schools and have a vital role to play in making sure every child gets the best possible education

 The role of the school governor is demanding but very rewarding and is a great way to give back to your local community.
-Good schools need good governors.
+Good schools need keen and committed governors.

 - The role of the school governor